The week in politics

 The USS John S. McCain collided with a merchant vessel on Monday, the fourth time a US warship has been involved in an accident in Asian waters this year.
 The Navy announced it was suspending the search-and-rescue operation for missing sailors on Thursday.

-Trump's son-in-law and top adviser Jared Kushner traveled to the Middle East, where he met with Palestinian authority President Mahmoud Abbas.
+Trump's son-in-law and top adviser Jared Kushner traveled to the Middle East, where he met with Palestinian Authority President Mahmoud Abbas.
 Kushner also met with Israeli Prime Minister Benjamin Netanyahu.
 The trip was aimed at beginning the process for Israeli-Palestinian peace.

 Some of Trump's supporters who attended a campaign rally he held in Phoenix on Tuesday held a moment of prayer ahead of the event.